pyjarrett/programming-with-ada/source/000-overview.rst

 Goals
 ==============================================================================

-This series intends to be multiple parts for different audiences:
+This intends to provide a high-level overview of Ada for programmers.
+It is not a tutorial.

 - A Brief Overview Introducing Ada
 - `Table comparison of Ada Constructs to C++ <comparison.html>`_

-While my experience with Ada has been positive, this article aims to be as fact-driven and neutral as possible, attempting to give an objective overview of the language for those unfamiliar with it, as well as describing the tradeoffs of using the language.
+While my experience with Ada has been positive, this article aims to be as fact-driven and neutral as possible, attempting to give an objective overview of the language for those unfamiliar with it.

 I am a Windows/Linux developer who primarily works in C++, but has worked in many other languages in descending level of familiarity: Python, C, Objective-C, Ruby, Rust, Haskell, Clojure, Perl, some Javascript, and PHP.
 I stopped writing Rust consistently right around the time that async/await was stabilized.
-Time permitting I will attempt to write more detailed comparisons against Rust as well.
+Time permitting I will attempt to write comparisons against Rust as well.

 I started reading about Ada because a developer I worked with several years